 Just like the bedroom, we recommend you start cleaning at the top of the living room to capture the most allergens.
 Start with ceiling fans and light fixtures.
 Dust blinds and wash drapes using hand tools.
 Clean the window sills and mantles or any horizontal surface.
 Wipe down wooden furniture to remove dust and vacuum upholstery.
 We also recommend you clean the living areas at least once a week.
 You can also use citrus peels or spices like cinnamon and nutmeg to freshman the air instead of chemical air fresheners.

 5. Reduce Allergens In The Kitchens

-The kitchens are one of the worst affected areas of mold growth.
-A vented exhausted fan can reduce moisture and that will help prevent mold and mildew growth.
+The kitchens are one of the worst affected areas of mould growth.
+A vented exhaust fan can reduce moisture and that will help prevent mould and mildew growth.
 The sink, refrigerator, and freezer should be checked regularly for leaks and repaired promptly.
-Clean the refrigerator once every week and discard any out-of-date or moldy food.
+Clean the refrigerator once every week and discard any out-of-date or mouldy food.
 Wipe down door seals, clean drip pans, and mop up spills and excess moisture.
 Clean the countertops and sink daily.
 At least four times per year, empty and clean cabinets and drawers to remove crumbs.

-In the busy schedule we find ourselves living in, cleaning our homes every week may not be a possible option.
-HomeTriangle has compiled a database of the professionals offering the best house cleaning services all round the country.
+In our busy schedule, we find that cleaning our homes every week may not be a viable option.
+HomeTriangle has a huge range of professionals offering the best house cleaning services all around the country.
 Call 76 76 000 100 to book an appointment today.